The Complete Definitive Guide to Search Engine Optimisation

 While meta descriptions do not play a role in how search engines decide on what pages to rank, they can have a huge impact on clickthrough rates (CTR) from the SERP.

 This 156-character description sits below your page on the search results, and can be the difference between a user clicking through to your website and simply scrolling by it.

 To learn how to write a killer meta description and increase your CTRs from Google, check out our Meta Description Guide.

 Images are eye-catching and engaging.
 A great picture or two can be the missing piece of your content, giving it a new lease of life on screen.
 But their benefits do not end there.

 Visual content can also enhance search performance, providing you tick the following boxes…

-Image optimisation impacting user experience and site speed.
+Image optimisation impacts user experience and site speed.

 When creating and uploading an image to your webpage or blog, make sure you:

 - Compress its size using Squoosh.
 This will shrink the file size without impacting the resolution, ensuring your page loads quickly and efficiently.

 - Scale the image to fit proportionally on your website.
 This includes making sure it responds well on mobile devices.